brightdigit/ContributeWordPress/Content/articles/project-budget-ios-app.md

 app templates.
 Effectively, these use premade designs that allow you to add and arrange common app functions.
-These often have little room for customization or being able to change things later, making them a poor choice if you're looking for a good long-term investment in an app.
+These often have little room for customization or being able to change things later, making them a poor choice if you’re looking for a good long-term investment in an app.

 #### Cross-Platform Tools